About Pregnancy App

 Frequently Asked Questions

-What does this site review?
+What does Pregnancy App review?

-It reviews pregnancy trackers, due date calculators, contraction timers, kick counters, meditation tools, and birth-preparation apps.
+We review pregnancy trackers, due date calculators, contraction timers, kick counters, meditation tools, and birth-preparation apps.
 The goal is to help you choose practical tools with clear limits.

 Can an app replace prenatal care?